Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

 - Old pipework left untouched

-- No real commissioning
+- No proper commissioning

-- Warranty only partially registered
+- Warranty only partially registered (or missing support documents)

 If you’re dealing with breakdowns after a rushed install, see our boiler repairs in London page.